-Occasionally, within a few days after children receive dental treatment, groups or clusters of painful blisters or sores may occur on the lips, tongue, throat, cheeks, and/or gums.
+Occasionally, within a few days after children receive dental treatment, groups or clusters of painful blisters or sores may occur on or around the lips.
 These sores, often called cold sores or fever blisters, may first appear as reddish areas and can progress to ulcers quickly.
-A whitish coating may appear on the tongue and the gums can be swollen.
-Drooling and bad breath may accompany these sores.
 The sores can be very painful.
 The child will usually have a fever, headache, and be irritable.
 The child will not want to eat or drink because of the significant discomfort on the lips and in the mouth.

 These multiple sores are the result of an oral herpes virus (herpes type 1 virus) that has been activated in the mouth of your child.
 The oral herpes virus can be activated by a number of factors including stress, chemical or physical insult, food or liquid sensitivity, or change in their immune response.
 The stress of dental treatment can, therefore, activate the virus.
 The virus is present in about 90 percent of children under age ten.
 Once it occurs as a primary attack, the child starts to develop immunity towards future attacks.
 However, it can reoccur as a mild attack around the lips in a significant number of children and adults when the virus is reactivated by such things as trauma, sunburn, stress, dental treatment, etc.